gregoryc/EmeraldC/README.md

 Gregory

-(Current program is written in Crystal (crystal-lang.org) -- it was written in ruby, it could be ported to another language.
+Current program is written in Crystal (crystal-lang.org) -- it was written in ruby, it could be ported to another language.

-I would like to make this self-hosting, but that would take a little bit of work.)
+I would like to make this self-hosting, but that would take a little bit of work.

-<h2>About the name.</h2>
+<h2>About the Name.</h2>

 Years ago, I really, really liked Compiz